 Level 2

-Semester I
+Semester Ι Ι

 Course Code ALM 21043

-Course Title Literary Text s in Pre-Islam ic Era
+Course Title Literary Text Literary Texts in Pre-Islamic Era

 Credit 3

-Core/Compulsory/ Elective Core Core
+Core/Compulsory/ Elective Core

 Notional Hours Breakdown Theory Tutorial Self-Learning

 30 15 105

 Course Aims:

 - clarify the foundations and criteria for the analysis of literary texts. - train on extracting ideas and benefits from literary texts in the pre-Islamic era. - develop the skill of translating literary texts and formulating them in a special style. - analysis literature texts of the pre-Islamic era meaning and language and its accurate criticism